 Best of all, Michele sets out the same 4-week ‘reset’ food plan she gives to her clients – a plan that she says has helped women have babies, lose weight and bounce back from low moods.

-Speaking at her launch event, Michelle expressed a real passion for helping women feel better by balancing their hormones.
+Michelle has a real passion for helping women feel better by balancing their hormones.

 We asked Michelle for her tips on eating for better moods and for her thoughts on one of the most disrupting hormonal issues for the women who have it, Polycystic Ovarian Syndrome (PCOS).